deepskies/DeepCMBsim/paper/paper.md

 However, because the magnitude of temperature anisotropies are at the level of a part in a million, as mentioned above, the information encoded in the CMB can be difficult to access.
 Sources of confusion which can interfere with our ability to observe the CMB include: _lensing_ from structures that grow during the evolution of the universe; _noise_ from foregrounds; and _beam_ artifacts from the instruments we use to perform the measurements.

-The `simcmb` package combines these physical process and these sources of noise in a straightforward and accessible framework that enables fast and realistic simulation of the CMB with lensing and noise.
+The `DeepCMBsim` package combines these physical process and these sources of noise in a straightforward and accessible framework that enables fast and realistic simulation of the CMB with lensing and noise.

 # Statement of need